-However, the return of investment is likely to be high when globalization is done properly.
-To determine maximum efficiency, don’t look at globalization as simply translating materials and websites since it’s just one part of a complex business process.
+However, the return on investment is likely to be high when globalization is done properly.
+To determine maximum efficiency, don’t look at globalization as simply translating materials and websites since this is just one part of a complex business process.
 This process includes major planning, organization, and adaptation of your product for the global market.

 What translation costs can you expect when globalizing your product?
-Today we will discuss that.
+Today we will discuss this.

 What are the biggest translation costs?

-The most obvious part is translation of the materials itself.
-Depending on the quality level and language combination, translation costs can be quite different for English to German when compared to French to Norwegian.
+The most obvious part is the translation of the materials itself.
+Depending on the quality level and language combination, translation costs can differ significantly between, for example, English to German and French to Norwegian.
 Additionally, there are different quality levels of translation: